rohangpta/rohangpta.github.io/content/posts/halfway.md

 myself.

-Everyone at the club seemed so genuinely passionate about computers, it was nuts -- they actually cared how things worked.
+Everyone at the club seemed so genuinely passionate about computers, it was nuts -- they actually cared about how things worked.
 The folks I worked with actually knew what `HTTP` was, and that was the least of the things they knew about.
 Strange words like `DevOps, Docker, Kubernetes` would float around in Slack, and I'd have no idea what they meant.
 Debugging wasn't just Googling and copypasting on